Weight: Males 6-7 kg (13.2 – 15.4 lbs), females 6.5-10 kg (14 – 22 lbs)

 This breed is slow to grow, taking 4-5 years to reach full maturity.
 The Norwegian Forest Cat is a large, powerfully built cat with a long body.
 The hind legs are longer than the forelegs.
 The feet are strong, with tufts, which makes walking on snow easier.
 The tail is long and thick.

-The head is wedge-shaped, with a straight nose, and almond-shaped eyes.
+The head is wedge-shaped, with a straight nose, and almond-shaped eyes in green, gold or copper.
 The ears are broad at the base and set high with long tufts growing out of the ears.
 The face has a sweet expression.

 The double coat is semi-long, thick and waterproof.
 It has a dense, woolly undercoat and smooth guard hairs.
 Males tend to have a thicker coat than females.
 The fur around the neck (mane) is thick and long.